Lab4U Scholarship: Bringing science closer to students in high-need communities in times of COVID-19

 Stundents worked with Lab4Physics from home!

 After online training, we created users for more than 1,500 students who were able to access Lab4Physics for the last month of the 2019-20 school year.
-They worked with Lab4Physics from home, using only basic material most students can find at home.
+Indeed, they worked with Lab4Physics from home, using only basic material most students can find at home.

-Those that are able to have also been able to participate in synchronous classes with their classmates, and others who may not have internet or computer access have participated in WhatsApp and Messenger conversations with their classmates where they share their analysis and what they’ve discovered as they experiment from home.
+Those that are able to have also been able to participate in synchronous classes with their classmates.
+And others who may not have internet or computer access have participted in WhatsApp and Messenger conversations with their classmates where they share their analysis and what they’ve discovered as they experiment from home.

-We hope the learning that comes out of this project have a lasting benefit for participating students, and they keep learning and being inspired by science throughout their lives.
+We hope the learning that comes out of this project have a lasting benefit for participating students.
+And they also keep learning and being inspired by science throughout their lives.

 Are you interested in supporting science education in a high-need school?

-There are thousands more students and teachers across Mexico and the world who are looking to contribute to important education initiatives like these when students and teachers need it most!
+There are thousands more students and teachers across Mexico, who are looking to contribute to education initiatives like these.
+When students and teachers need it most!